-Discover and follow your passions.
-Fairfield's curriculum offers the opportunity to experiment and find out what excites you, what calls to you.
-Have confidence that if you follow your passions, you will be well prepared no matter how your professional journey unfolds and whatever life choices you make.
-Your future will require that you encounter, appreciate, and develop the ability to utilize diverse perspectives and modes of inquiry, and that you can "go global" with your interests, abilities, and aspirations.
-Our programs and our Jesuit educational tradition provide the foundations for these pathways of discovery.
+First, discover and follow your passions.
+Fairfield's curriculum offers you an opportunity to experiment and find out what excites you, what calls to you.
+Have confidence that if you follow your passions, you will be well prepared for whatever career you choose.
+However your professional journey unfolds and whatever life choices you make, you will find that you need preparation in many disciplines to solve any problem or reach any goal.
+Your future will require that you encounter, appreciate, and develop the ability to utilize vastly diverse perspectives and modes of inquiry, and that you can "go global" with your interests, abilities, and aspirations.

-Take responsibility for getting what you want from your academic experience.
-There can be no doubt that Fairfield University offers a top-quality education and many advantages derived from our beautiful campus, our ideal geographical location, and our impressive faculty, students, and alumni network.
+Second, take responsibility for getting what you want from your college experience.
+Fairfield University offers a top-quality education and many advantages derived from our beautiful campus, ideal geographical location, and impressive faculty, students, and alumni network.
 But none of these benefits will come knocking on your door - all require you to be curious and active.
-Get to know your professors.
+Get to know your classmates and professors.
 Take advantage of peer and faculty advising and mentoring.
-Share your ideas with your classmates and find out what they are studying, thinking about, and doing.
+Get involved with residential learning communities.
 Seek answers to your questions and support for your needs.
-Encouragement, assistance, and collaboration are just waiting for you.

 You will get encouragement, assistance, and collaboration from our faculty and staff, as well as your peers.

 Third, engage with opportunities outside of the classroom.
 Internships, research with faculty, community service and service-learning opportunities, and studying abroad are all occasions to cultivate awareness of the world beyond the classroom, to encounter diverse life experiences, to develop leadership skills, and to connect your formal academic study to other contexts.
 Today, check out the Classroom To Career materials on the university website in your major or a department of interest.